 The Pembroke Soundscapes Project explores the relationship between sound and memory through the decline of industry in Pembroke, Ontario from the 1950s to the present day.
 This project is as much an exploration of open access as it is a historical project.
 Open access means freely sharing ideas, material, and information on the internet.
 I publish all of my research notes on the web for others to use, read, and critique.
 A reflection for this project was written 'live' entirely online.
 Click the button below to learn how this project came together and how this website impacted people.View the Reflection

-This website requires an up-to-date browser to fully function.
+This website is best viewed in an up-to-date browser to fully function.
 Visit browsehappy.com to update your browser or download a new one.

 If you cannot update your browser or have a slow internet connection, worry not!
 You can also download this project as a program to your computer.Download to Desktop

 No historical project can ever be finished.
 This project will develop through user contribution.
-To share your stories, memories, photographs, news clippings, and more, click the icon above or contact Rob Blades at firstname.lastname@example.org.
+To share your stories, memories, photographs, news clippings, and more, click the icon above to contact Rob Blades.

 Share this website with friends, family, colleagues, students - sharing helps to grow this project, keeping it open and evolving.
 Click the icon above to copy the website address.